eldoyle/PythonIntro/_episodes/06-Loops.md

 ---
-title: "Loops"
+title: "For Loops"
 teaching: 0
 exercises: ""
 questions:
-- "Add Questions"
+- "How can I repeat the same operations on every item in a list?"
 objectives:
-- "Add Objectives"
-- ""
-- ""
+- "Understand basic loop syntax"
+- "Be able to explain the role of the loop variable"
+- "Be able to write simple loops that operate on strings or lists"
 keypoints:
-- "Add Keypoints"
-- ""
-- ""
+- "Loops require careful attention to spacing and indentation"
+- "The loop variable takes on the value of each item in the object we are looping over, one at a time"
+- "You must refer to the loop variable in the code written under the for loop statement"
 ---
-## Making the computer repeat things
+## For loops: Making the computer repeat things

 This is where being able to write your own code gets really powerful!
 Often, we will need to repeat the same calculation over and over, or repeat the same analysis workflow on multiple different files.
 Loops are one tool that allows us to repeat things.

-Note: Because properly using loops requires careful attention to spacing and indentation, will work primarily from scripts.
+Because properly using loops requires careful attention to spacing and indentation, will work primarily from scripts.

+Here is a simple example.
 ~~~
 #One way to print every letter in a word
 word = 'lead'